fairtale5/Karmie/docs/core/todo/validation_architecture_and_builder_pattern.md

     fn validate_name(&self) -> Result<(), String>;
     fn validate_description(&self) -> Result<(), String>;
     fn validate_time_periods(&self) -> Result<(), String>;
 }

+pub trait VoteDocumentValidator: DocumentValidator {
+    /// Validates that the vote author matches the context user's key/principal
+    /// Note: This validation is disabled in playground mode fn validate_author(&self) -> Result<(), String>;

+    /// Validates that both the key and target documents exist fn validate_document_references(&self) -> Result<(), String>;

+    /// Validates that the vote weight is within the tag's allowed ranges
+    /// Typically -1 or 1, with no decimals or zeros
+    /// Some tags may allow different ranges, but zero votes are never allowed fn validate_vote_weight(&self) -> Result<(), String>;
+}

 // Similar traits for votes and reputations